LingmoOS/LingmoOSBuildDeps/README.md

-# Dependency for QuarkOS build
+# Dependency for LingmoOS build